 This is exciting as we establish relationships with grassroots organisations via a broad range of partnerships and sponsorship.

-The social conscience of our staff has grown as they have embraced our values and increased their participation with the support of management to actively engage with causes that impact our local community.
+The social conscience of our residents and staff has grown as they have embraced our values and increased their participation with the support of management to actively engage with causes that impact our local community.

 The spirit and drive of our local community to achieve a common goal is the origin of our organisation.
 In the 1940’s, the citizens of Warrnambool saw a need to look after the elderly and vulnerable members of the community.
 At that time there was far less government support, few pensions and long term planning for supported care outside of the hospital system, so a committee was formed and the community rallied behind this local cause with the aim of improving services for the care of the aged.
 The establishment and work of the “Warrnambool Old Folks’ Home Committee”, led to the establishment of what the South West of Victoria now knows as Lyndoch Living.
 A similar scenario exists for the May Noonan Centre in Terang, a part of the Lyndoch family since December 2018.